20453 - VENTURE CAPITAL AND VALUATION

 - Recognize the goals and constraints of different venture investors, and the implication these have on the management of an entrepreneurial venture.

 - Understand the valuation of private knowledge-based ventures.

-- Identify the different phases of a financing deal– origination, valuation, structuring, contracting, management, and exit.
+- Identify the different phases of a financing deal– origination, valuation, structuring, management, and exit.

-- Formulate a business plan for eliciting interest from venture investors, and assemble financial projections to illustrate the venture’s business model.
+- Formulate a business plan for eliciting interest from venture investors, and assemble financial projects to illustrate the venture’s business model.

 - Elaborate a financial plan and fundraising strategy.